solidi/learning-notes/books/debugging-teams.md

 ## Author: Brian Fitzpatrick

 ## General Notes
-- People are basically a pile of intermediate bugs
+- People are basically a pile of intermediate bugs.
 - The answer is insecurity.
-People are afraid of others seeing and judging their work in progress
+People are afraid of others seeing and judging their work in progress.
 - What is going to make or break you is how you collaborate with others.
-- As programmers we work best with tight feedback loops
+- As programmers, we work best with tight feedback loops.
 - Professional science is supposed to be about the free and open exchange of information.
-However if competition is introduced, great thinkers no longer share ideas.
+However, if competition is introduced, great thinkers no longer share ideas.
 They cling to obsessively do their research in private and hide all mistakes along the path.
-Avoid duplication
+Avoid duplication.
 - Creating a superstar team is the real goal and is fiendishly difficult.
-The best teams make brilliant use of their superstars but the whole is always greater than the sum of its parts.
+The best teams make brilliant use of their superstars, but the whole is always greater than the sum of its parts.
 - Almost every social conflict can be traced back to a lack of humility, respect, or trust.
-- Your self worth should not be connected to the code you write -- or any creative project you build.
+- Your self-worth should not be connected to the code you write -- or any creative project you build.
 - A proper postmortem should always contain an explanation of what was learned and what is going to change as a result of the learning experience.
 - The more you are open to influence, the more you are able to influence; the more vulnerable you are, the stronger you appear.
-- On team culture: in case of writing software, you might set up code reviews, and test driven development, and place a high value on having good design docs before starting out to crank out reams of code.
-Some elements would be more social, like going to lunch every Thursday or going out for drinks every friday night.
+- On team culture: in case of writing software, you might set up code reviews, and test driven development and place a high value on having good design docs before starting out to crank out reams of code.
+Some elements would be more social, like going to lunch every Thursday or going out for drinks every Friday night.
 - Some people think they can hire a whiz-bang architect and a bunch of mediocre programmers and create a good product.
-We think you can do that, but it's considered less exciting and fun than working with a team of great people who inspire challenge and teach you.
+We think you can do that, but it's considered less exciting and fun than working with a team of great people who inspire, challenge and teach you.
-- If you can find friends or colleagues who will constructively criticize your work when you ask them, hang on to these people because their worth their weight in unobtainium.
+- If you can find friends or colleagues who will constructively criticize your work when you ask them, hang on to these people because of their worth their weight in unobtainium.
-- Writing a good mission statement takes some time and effort but it can potentially save you years of work clarifying what your team should and should not be working on.
+- Writing a good mission statement takes some time and effort, but it can potentially save you years of work clarifying what your team should and should not be working on.
 - If a company pivots suddenly, the mission statement needs to keep up.
 - By forcing conversations to be reposted to email lists, we gave the entire distributed team a chance to see how decisions were arrived at (and speak up if they wanted to).
-- A “noisy minority” is usually characterized by one or two people who repeatedly respond to every post in the thread.
+- A "noisy minority" is usually characterized by one or two people who repeatedly respond to every post in the thread.
 - While getting the right people on your team and the right values instilled in your team is important, the overwhelming majority of effort that goes into a culture turns out to be communication.
 - A boat without a captain is nothing more than a floating waiting room -- unless someone grabs the rudder and starts the engine, it is just going to drift along aimlessly in the current.
 - Knowledge workers can take months to get up to speed on a new team.
 Unlike the replaceable assembly line worker, these people need nurturing time and space to think and create.
-- The cure to management disease is a liberal application of what we call “servant leadership”, which is a nice way of saying the most important thing a leader can do is to serve her team much like a butler or majordomo tends to the health and well-being of a household.
+- The cure to management disease is a liberal application of what we call "servant leadership," which is a nice way of saying the most important thing a leader can do is to serve her team much like a butler or majordomo tends to the health and well-being of a household.
-- If a low performer can't keep up, it will become quite obvious to the both of you early in the process.At this point, the person will often acknowledge that things aren't going well and decide to quit, or in other cases, determination will kick in and hell give up his game to meet expectations.
+- If a low performer can't keep up, it will become quite obvious to both of you early in the process.
+At this point, the person will often acknowledge that things aren't going well and decide to quit, or in other cases, determination will kick in, and he'll give up his game to meet expectations.
 - If you still keep getting handed substandard engineers, maybe it's time to look for another job.
 Without the raw materials for a great team, you're doomed.
 - The leader is always on stage; you are always being watched.
 - A leader is a catalyst.